 Home gardens (huertos) are vital community resources.
-Participants need funding and technical improvements to commercialize these operations.
-Regulatory pathways for certification and protection from mandatory cutting due to pest regulations are essential, along with community- based training networks.
+Participants need funding and technical improvements to commercialize these operations and fund collective infrastructure such as a community (plant) nursery.
+Regulatory pathways for certification and protection from mandatory cutting of huertos due to pest regulations are essential.